 Before you start tweaking each individual word, take a step back and look holistically at your resumé.
 Are there dense blocks of copy?
 Is the most important information hard to find?

 Recruiters spend only seven seconds reviewing an individual resumé, according to careers site Ladders.
-In those six seconds, they’re primarily scanning for your:
+In those seven seconds, they’re primarily scanning for your:

 - Current title and company